vieteri/vieteri.github.io/_pages/index.markdown

 I salute you for finding my website.
 Get amazed by my stuff!!

-Me page works as my cv\
+Me page works as my portfolio\
-You can try to contact me using the methods found in Contact menu
+You can try to contact me using the methods found in Contact menu.